sfrederick-4976/WeUsthem_Interview/README.md

 For this application, I used Angular and Node.js with Firestore as the database.
 I was going to avoid using a database however, having no experience working backend yet (still in school) I decided mid-day that I would be able to produce the most functionality if I were to utilize Firebase's Cloud Firestore.
+For UI, I utilized Material Angular.

 ### How it Works
 The main screen is the page with the table of contacts.
 I wanted to use an accordian menu component but due to the late decision to work with Firestore,